MathiasEichel/Repo-ME01/README.md

 This is our CAP example project with GitHub support.

+It will demonstrate reading Product Master Data from different SAP Systems and persist the data.

 It contains these folders and files, following our recommended project layout:

 File or Folder | Purpose